 Growing varieties with short ripening periods in the growing season would be ideal for ripening before the high-temperature seasons set in.

-Provide shade for the plant at this time if the place doesn’t have a natural shade to it.
+Provide shade for the plant at this time if the place doesn’t have natural shade.

-Shading of the plants at critical pollination times (10:00 AM and 2:00 PM) produces good yields, especially when the eastern part of the structure is left open to expose the plants to the morning sun.
+Shading tomato plants at critical pollination times (10:00 AM and 2:00 PM) produces good yields, especially when the eastern part of the structure is left open to expose the plants to the morning sun.

-The shade is made from wood that makes the frame of the structure and a drape shade cloth.
+The shade is made from wood that makes the structure’s frame and a drape shade cloth.

-Mulch such as cotton husks, straws, shredded barks, and chopped leaves are placed at 2 to 3 inches around the tomato plant to keep the soil moist.
+Mulch such as cotton husks, straws, shredded barks, and chopped leaves are placed 2 to 3 inches (5.0-7.5cm) around the tomato plant to keep the soil moist.

 High temperature above 90 degrees Fahrenheit (32 degrees Celsius) causes adaptation of the leaves and fruits for survival.